Technical Specifications and Usage Recommendations

 - Passive then active – the engine first tries the passive liveness check, and if it fails, tries the active check.
 This mode requires colored images.

 - Simple – the engine requires user to turn head from side to side while looking at camera.
 This mode can work with both colored and grayscale images.
 5 frames per second or better frame rate recommended.

-VeriLook 12.0 face detection algorithm can run in maximal speed or maximal accuracy modes.
+VeriLook 13.0 face detection algorithm can run in maximal speed or maximal accuracy modes.
 The face detection times in the table below are provided for 640 x 480 pixels images as ranges, where the smallest time corresponds to the maximal speed mode, and the largest time – to the maximal accuracy.
 The head pitch tolerance in the table below is always ±15°.
-The face detection times are specified for a PC with Intel Core i7-4771 processor.
+The head yaw tolerance in the table below is always ±90°.
+The face detection times are specified for a PC with Intel Core i7-8700K processor.

 VeriLook biometric template extraction and matching algorithm is designed to run on multi-core processors allowing to reach maximum possible performance on the used hardware.
 Face template extraction is performed after all faces are detected in a frame.
 The template extraction time does not depend on image size.